 As of December 31, 2017, all benefits related to excess tax deductions from employee equity exercises are included in the Company's NOL deferred tax asset due to the adoption of ASU 2016-09 as of the first quarter of 2017.
-As of December 31, 2016, the Company's deferred tax assets do not include \$194.5 million of excess tax deductions from employee equity exercises.

-As of December 31, 2017 and 2016, the Company had approximately \$1,198.6 million and \$1,203.6 million, respectively, of federal NOL carryforwards, before reduction for uncertain tax positions, which are subject to annual limitations prescribed in Section 382 of the Code.
-If not utilized, a portion of the NOLs will expire in varying amounts from 2021 to 2036.
+As of December 31, 2018 and 2017, the Company had approximately \$768.9 million and \$1,198.6 million, respectively, of federal NOL carryforwards, before reduction for unrecognized tax benefits, which are subject to annual limitations prescribed in Section 382 of the Internal Revenue Code.
+The decrease is due to NOL utilization in 2018.
+If not utilized, a portion of the NOLs will expire in varying amounts from 2024 to 2036.

-As of December 31, 2017 and 2016, the Company had approximately \$46.0 million and \$211.9 million, respectively, of federal credit carryforwards, before consideration of valuation allowance or reduction for uncertain tax positions, which are subject to annual limitations prescribed in Section 383 of the Code.
-The decrease is primarily due to utilization of \$191.1 million of credits to offset the mandatory repatriation tax liability.
-If not utilized, a portion of the credits will expire in varying amounts from 2033 to 2037.
+As of December 31, 2018 and 2017, the Company had approximately \$83.7 million and \$46.0 million, respectively, of federal credit carryforwards, before consideration of valuation allowance or reduction for unrecognized tax benefits, which are subject to annual limitations prescribed in Section 383 of the Internal Revenue Code.
+The increase is primarily due to research and development credits and foreign tax credits generated during 2018.
+If not utilized, the credits will expire in varying amounts from 2028 to 2038.

-As of December 31, 2017 and 2016, the Company had approximately \$790.3 million and \$1,191.2 million, respectively, of state NOL carryforwards, before consideration of valuation allowance or reduction for uncertain tax positions.
-The decrease is primarily due to expiration.
-If not utilized, a portion of the NOLs will expire in varying amounts from 2018 to 2037.
-As of December 31, 2017 and 2016, the Company had \$107.2 million and \$129.0 million, respectively, of state credit carryforwards before consideration of valuation allowance or reduction for uncertain tax positions.
-If not utilized, a portion of the credits will begin to expire in varying amounts starting in 2018.
+As of December 31, 2018 and 2017, the Company had approximately \$801.0 million and \$790.3 million, respectively, of state NOL carryforwards, before consideration of valuation allowance or reduction for unrecognized tax benefits.
+The increase is due to NOL generated during 2018 partially offset by expiration.
+If not utilized, a portion of the NOLs will expire in varying amounts starting in 2019.
+Certain states have adopted the federal rule allowing unlimited NOL carryover for NOLs generated in tax years beginning after December 31, 2017.
+Therefore, a portion of the state NOLs generated during 2018 carry forward indefinitely.
+As of December 31, 2018 and 2017, the Company had \$115.8 million and \$107.2 million, respectively, of state credit carryforwards before consideration of valuation allowance or reduction for unrecognized tax benefits.
+If not utilized, a portion of the credits will begin to expire in varying amounts starting in 2019.